Canoe North Adventures

 More Information

 The South Nahanni River is a Canadian Icon.
 Flowing through its namesake Nahanni National Park, a UNESCO World Heritage Site, the river plunges almost 100 meters over Majestic Virginia Falls before carving its way through 4 incredible canyons filled to the brim with adventure.
 Enjoy the ride downstream relaxing in a raft, while one of our certified and experienced guides expertly pilots you down the mighty Nahanni.
 There is no paddling experience necessary, as Rafts provide an extremely stable platform for your adventure downriver and allow for first timers and experienced paddlers alike to enjoy an experience together without stress and to truly feel the wilderness around them.
-Please note that the earlier season trips tend to have higher water and bigger whitewater- and therefore bigger splashes- than later season raft trips.

 More Information

-• 12-Day Broken Skull River
+• The Broken Skull River

-12-Day Broken Skull River
+The Broken Skull River

 A tributary of the fabled Nahanni River, the Broken Skull River takes everything that has made the Nahanni River famous and ups the ante again.
 Beautiful mountain scenery, pristine wilderness, fun whitewater, steaming hot springs, ancient tufa mounds and stunning canyons.